David Krumholtz: Early life

-Krumholtz was born in Queens, New York City.
+Krumholtz was born in New York City and grew up in the borough of Queens.
 He is the son of Michael, a postal worker, and Judy Krumholtz, a dental assistant.
-He grew up in a “very working-class, almost poor” Jewish family.
-His paternal grandparents had emigrated from Poland, and his mother moved from Hungary to the U.S. in 1956.
+He grew up in a "very working class, almost poor" Jewish family.
+His paternal grandparents had emigrated from Poland, and his mother moved from Hungary to the U.S. in 1956 during the Hungarian Revolution.
+He attended P.S.
+196, Stephen A. Halsey Junior High School 157, and briefly attended Forest Hills High School.